 Recruitment can be a costly process for a business.
 Employers suffer a drop in productivity during the hiring process as they look to fill positions.
 Moreover, the recruitment process itself can be expensive.
 There are costs for advertising as well as the time and resources spent on filtering applications, interviewing, selecting candidates, induction training, and so on.
 Not to mention that recruiting the wrong employee can add even more expense.

 In order to find the right employee, it is increasingly important that an employer does not discriminate in the recruitment process.
 Discrimination usually refers to gender, age, race or ability.
 However, it can also refer to candidates who are seeking a career change.

-Traditionally, career change candidates have represented a problem, because people believe they can be unreliable, unpredictable and prone to hopping from job-to-job at a moment’s notice.
-But employing a candidate looking to refresh their career can also be an opportunity for your business to think outside the box and employ an ambitious person who reflects the success you want your organisation to be.
+Traditionally, career change candidates have represented a problem.
+People tend to believe they can be unreliable, unpredictable and prone to hopping from job to job without notice.
+Nevertheless, employing a candidate looking to refresh their career can also be an opportunity for your business.
+It gives your business a chance to think outside the box.
+You can employ someone with ambition who reflects the success you want your organisation to have.